Nowaaru/suwariyomi.rs/README.md

-# suwariyomi.rs :crab:
+# suwariyomi.rs :crab

 `suwariyomi.rs` is a Manga reader created in TypeScript and Rust using the framework Tauri; inspired by the manga reader Tachiyomi.

 ### Corkboard

 - [x] Project Setup

   - Start the project, change filestructure, and develop app foundation such as configure Vite, migrate to React, and create auxiliary modules for the Rust backend.
   - Implement routers via React Router.

 - [x] Implement frontend styler.

   - [x] Convert template page styling from CSS into to TS using the styler.

 - [x] Implement backend Download module.
   - Write module that allows downloading from a source, returning a Download / Result object.
 Expecting good coding habits in this one.

 - [x] Implement library page.
   - Thinking of a more floaty design compared to Suwariyomi's rough, rigid, and serious design.

 - [x] Return to backend, implement database support for Manga.

 - [x] Implement manga view page

+- [ ] Implement library search bar that sends data to /search page if search buttons are clicked

 - [ ] Implement canvas-based read component (for zooming/filters and all that good stuff)

 - [ ] Implement reading page

 - [ ] Implement third-party sources

 - [ ] Implement search page

 - [ ] Integrate source functionality (chapters, title, description, so on..) with view page

 - [ ] Implement settings and configuration

   - I genuinely have no clue *how* I'm going to do this without making it messy like Suwariyomi's. :(

 - [ ] Implement CBZ file import handshake for frontend and backend.

   - This file import structure should also be able to support `.zip` files (::from_zip, ::from_cbz).

+- [ ] Implement history modal in Library

 - [ ] Implement source import page with local manga at the bottom.

 ### 💭 Dreams

 - [ ] Boss Key

   - Help those frisky ones get out of a pickle.

 - [ ] Statistics Window

   - How boned are you?

 - [ ] Customization

   - [ ] Themes
   - [ ] Plugins
   - [ ] Extensible API

   - This isn't likely.
 The majority of Suwariyomi's troubles came from attempting to implement user customization.
 If I program with these concerns in mind, maybe we can afford these.

 <!--
 1. No committing changes to both frontend and backend at the same time.
 2. When committing to a side, prefix with either [frontend] or [backend].

 -->